MarkTiedemann/marktiedemann.github.io/index.md

 #### # Found a typo or, _worse_, a bug?

 Please let me know!
-The [source code](https://github.com/marktiedemann/marktiedemann.github.io) of this site is available on GitHub, too.
-Issues, feedback, and PRs are welcome!
+The [source code](https://github.com/marktiedemann/marktiedemann.github.io) of this site is available on GitHub.
+Issues, PRs and feeback of any kind are welcome!

 Hope you enjoyed the read.
-More content is coming soon.

 _~Mark_